kiberleab1/ThermalPrinterEncoderWeb/README.md

 # ThermalPrinterEncoder

+This is a nock of ThermalPrinterEncoder https://github.com/NielsLeenheer/ThermalPrinterEncoder All Credit goes too

 Create a set of commands that can be send to any receipt printer that supports ESC/POS or StarPRNT

 ## Usage